bsnes-emu/bsnes/docs/guides/import.md

 or the Japanese and American variants.
-When choosing a game from the Game Library, a drop-down list in the bottom-right of the filesystem browser allows you to choose which regional variation of the console it should emulate.
+When choosing a game from the Game Library, a drop-down list in the bottom-right of the filesystem browser allows you to choose which regional variant of the console higan should emulate.
 For most consoles,
 higan can reliably guess which variant to use, and the list defaults to "Auto".